bogedy/bogedy.github.io/README.md

-# aaron.kriegman.net
+# isaiah.kriegman.net

-My website, with a simple Hugo theme based off of Lexi Hale's [ʞ.cc](http://xn--rpa.cc/).
+My BROTHER'S website THAT I'VE SHAMELESSLY COPIED, with a simple Hugo theme based off of Lexi Hale's [ʞ.cc](http://xn--rpa.cc/).
 I liked her website, but I wanted to write pages in markdown and automate things like header generation, so I translated her site structure into a Hugo theme, using her style sheet that she was nice enough to